World Languages

 Graduation requirement: Two consecutive years of Upper School study of one language

 With department approval, students may study an additional language, either after or while completing their requirement in the first language.
 In this case, students must commit to two consecutive years of each language.
 Seniors may take Chinese I as an elective, independent of their language requirement.
-Juniors taking Chinese I must commit to taking Chinese II during their senior year.
+Juniors taking Chinese I must commit to level II during their senior year.

 French